grahamzemel/grahamzemel.com/README.md

 ## Basic Info
 -This is not the extent of my front-end design knowledge, I used a few newer libraries and this site was mostly an experiment.

--It was a ton of fun to code, and I highly recommend learning a bit of front-end if you're mainly a back-end web dev or not even a web developer at all.
+-It was a lot of fun to code, and I highly recommend learning a bit of front-end if you're mainly a back-end web dev or not even a web developer at all.

 -If anyone would like to contribute and re-code it better I'm open to suggestions, and encourage them.